 What would you tell prospective athletes are the benefits and challenges which

-await them at a first year program?
+await them at a first-year program like Southeastern University?

 Well this year we proved a lot of people wrong and made many people

 proud as we won both the men’s and women’s The Sun Conference

 Championship.
 When you think about first-year programs I know many think

 about funding, culture, staff, etc. The challenges are, everyone is new

 including the staff and athletes so we have to get to know each other so that we